srobo/runbook/docs/infrastructure/requesting-infrastructure.md

 - the location of the event
 - which services or infrastructure you're expecting to depend upon
 - whether you expect it will be necessary for the volunteers to attend in person

+It may be the case that members of the Infrastructure Team who are on call will also volunteer at the event in other roles.
+When planning the staffing you should consider the need for those individuals to step away from other roles should an infrastructure incident occur.